-Georgia Military College was established in 1879 by act of the Georgia General Assembly "-to educate young men and women from the Middle Georgia area in an environment which fosters the qualities of good citizenship."
+Georgia Military College (GMC) was established in 1879 by act of the Georgia General Assembly "…to educate young men and women from the Middle Georgia area in an environment which fosters the qualities of good citizenship."

 The school was originally called Middle Georgia Military and Agricultural College and was ceded state government lands surrounding the Old Capitol Building, which was the seat of government for the State of Georgia from 1807-1868.
-The Old Capitol Building, then as now, is central feature of the Milledgeville, Georgia campus and sits on the city’s highest point.
+The Old Capitol Building, then as now, is a central feature of the Milledgeville campus and sits on the city’s highest point.

-In 1930 the official addition of a junior college division to the College-preparatory secondary school finally justified its name.
-In 1950 the War Department designated the institution a "Military Junior College."
-Today Georgia Military College is one of only five United States Military Junior Colleges.
+In 1930, the official addition of a junior college division to the college-preparatory secondary school finally justified the title, College.
+In 1950, the United States War Department designated the institution a "Military Junior College."
+Today GMC is one of only five Military Junior Colleges in the United States.